 Where Can You Buy Older Tupperware?

 Estate sales are great resources for mining used Tupperware for a collection, especially if the owner of the home was a Tupperware representative.
-These sales reps regularly added to their demo sets and received product as awards or through special purchases.
+These sales reps regularly added to their demo sets and received the product as awards or through special purchases.
 They often have items squirreled away in cabinets that are in pristine condition.

 Thrift stores can also be an excellent place to look for Tupperware.
 Even though there is a growing collectible following, some folks see Tupperware as old-fashioned and no longer want it.
-Or, they're now opting for food storage in glass rather than plastic, so they donate their old pieces to charitable organizations.
+Or, they're now opting for food storage in glass rather than plastic, so they sell or donate their old pieces to charitable organizations.